Thursday, October 29, 2020 Costs to consider when moving off-campus

 ASUN Student Government's Student Legal Services (SLS) consists of three attorneys who offer free legal advice or representation to UNL students.
 This program is already funded by student fees.
 You can request an appointment with an attorney to review your lease for any potential unfair agreements or future legal troubles.
 All services are provided remotely right now.
 Also, their online legal handbook provides some general information concerning landlords and tenants.

-UNL's Money Coaches can advise you on budgeting & financial questions
+UNL's Financial Well-being Ambassadors can advise you on budgeting & financial questions

-To help you determine if off-campus living is a financially-sound decision and for budget-planning assistance, make a free appointment with a money coach.
+To help you determine if off-campus living is a financially-sound decision and for budget-planning assistance, make a free appointment with a financial well-being ambassador.